asfawgedamu/dbms-/README.md

-# dbms-
+# dbms-resources-for-admins
-This repo contains useful documents on major dbms: Oracle, MySQL and MSSQL
+This repo contains useful documents on major DBMs: Oracle, MySQL, and MSSQL